GoogleCloudPlatform/community/archived/terraform-asm-upgrade.md

 ### Terraform destroy

-Use the `terraform destory` command to destroy all Terraform resources:
+Use the `terraform destroy` command to destroy all Terraform resources:

     cd ${WORKDIR}
     terraform destroy -auto-approve